 There were a few more conceptions but I have forgotten them.
 Just the general theme is there.
 But in between reading that book and my conversion, I continued to seek out a firmer conception.
 But I did not find very much, and a lot of my conception came through the teachings of Herbert Armstrong.

-And though I have been thinking about this subject longer than I have been in the church, I do not think that this is unique to me.
+Though I have been thinking about this subject longer than I have been in the church, I do not think that this is unique to me.
 I think that it happens to most of us, and I have learned through this forty-seven plus years that developing a more concrete and truer sense of what God is like is a continuously evolving process.
-In Psalm 10, David made an insightful comment.
+In Psalm 10, David made an insightful comment:

-Psalm 10:4 The wicked, through the pride of his countenance, will not seek after God; [Notice that, they will not seek after God, and then he adds something to that.]
-God is not in all his thoughts.
+Psalm 10:4 The wicked, through the pride of his countenance, will not seek after God; [Notice that.
+They will not seek after God.
+Then he adds something to that:] God is not in all his thoughts.

 In Romans 1:19-20, a very interesting connection is made here by the apostle Paul.
-Now notice this first sentence.
+Notice this first sentence.